git-pull/tao-of-tmux/manuscript/10-scripting.md

 being listing, when scripting, to avoid breakage.
 For instance, if you want the active pane, use `#{pane_active}` via `$ tmux list-panes -F "#{pane_active}"`.

+## Controlling tmux via remotely

+I recommend doing `send-keys`
+through prompt the first time, because ommitting the target (`-t`) will direct the command to the current pane, but the text will sometimes be print before the prompt is printed.

+Open tmux command prompt via `Prefix` + `:` and type this after the `:`:

+`send-keys echo 'hi'`

+Hit enter.
+This just inserted *hi* into the current active pane.
+You can also use targets to specific which pane to send it to.

+Let's now try to send keys to a another pane in our current window.
+Create a second pane via splitting the window if one doesn't exist.
+You can also do this exercise outside of tmux or inside a scripting file and running it.

+Grab a pane ID from the output of `list-panes`:

+{language=shell, line-numbers=off}
+    $ tmux list-panes
+      0: [180x57] [history 87/2000, 21033 bytes] %0
+      1: [89x14] [history 1884/2000, 509864 bytes] %1 (active)
+      2: [90x14] [history 1853/2000, 465297 bytes] %2

+`%2` looks good.
+Replace `%2` with the pane you want to target.
+This sends `cal` to the input:

+{language=shell, line-numbers=off}
+    $ tmux send-keys -t %2 'cal'

+Nice, let's cancel that out by sending a [SIGINT](https://en.wikipedia.org/wiki/Unix_signal#SIGINT):

+{language=shell, line-numbers=off}
+    $ tmux send-keys -t %2 'C-c'

+This cancelled the command and brought up a fresh input.
+This time let's send an Enter keypress to run `cal(1)`.

+{language=shell, line-numbers=off}
+    $ tmux send-keys -t %2 'cal' 'Enter'

+This outputs in the adjacent pane.

+## Reading and monitoring tmux panes

 ## Summary